Ernest0o/IA1_FC_con_GBJ/README.md

 # IA1_FC_con_GBJ
-Forward Checking with Graph Back Jumping for the Airline Crew Scheduling Problem
+Forward Checking with Graph Back Jumping techniques for the Airline Crew Scheduling Problem

 Execute from the Windows terminal with the command: